aleen42/PersonalWiki/projectManagement/review/review.md

 - In the Scrum method, team members work as a self-directed group coached by the ScrumMaster.
 - The two main items for monitoring and controlling in the Scrum framework are the daily Scrum and the sprint retrospectives(回顧).
 - Details of kick-off meetings and the stakeholder details are usually recorded in a Word document.
+- In project integration management, directing and managing project execution involves carrying out the project management plan by performing the activities included in it.

 #### False